-Dr Debra Sayce was the Executive Director of CEWA until 31 December 2023.
-In 2023, the Executive Director was supported by the following Directors within the CEWA Executive Team:
+The Executive Director of CEWA in 2024 was Wayne Bull.
+The Executive Director was supported by the following Directors within the CEWA Executive Team:

-Deputy Executive Director Wayne Bull Director Finance, Infrastructure and Digital Technology Dr Glennda Scully Director Leadership and Wellbeing Dr Tony Curry Director People and Culture Paul Andrew (commenced 11 September 2023) Director Teaching and Learning Mandy Connor Director Religious Education Rev Mark Powell
+Deputy Executive Director Annette Morey

+Director Finance, Infrastructure and Digital Technology Dr Glennda Scully

+Director Leadership and Wellbeing Dr Tony Curry

+Director People and Culture Paul Andrew

+Director Teaching and Learning Mandy Connor

+Director Religious Education Rev Mark Powell

-The CEWA Executive Team is based in CEWA's West Leederville office and is supported by approximately 332 office staff working across the four Catholic dioceses in Western Australia.
+The CEWA Executive Team is based in CEWA's West Leederville office (Perth) and is supported by approximately 380 office staff working across the four Catholic dioceses in Western Australia: the Archdiocese of Perth, the Diocese of Bunbury, the Diocese of Broome, and the Diocese of Geraldton.